At Roboflow, we often get asked:

-When you are training a computer vision model, you are showing your model example images to learn from.
+When train a computer vision model, you show your model example images to learn from.
 In order to guide your model to convergence, your model uses a loss function to inform the model how close or far away it is from making the correct prediction.
+(A loss function is a way of describing the "badness" of a model.
+The smaller the value of the loss function, the better the model!)
 The model formulates a prediction function based on the loss function, mapping the pixels in the image to an output.

 This is a 2D example.